 Want to compare all insulation options for your rim joist?
 Learn about the pros and cons of the most common insulation materials used for this project.

 Wondering how much it costs to insulate a rim joist?
-Learn about the factors that impact the pricing of foam insulation, as well as what you might expect to pay to insulate your rim joist.
+Learn about the factors that impact foam insulation pricing, as well as what you might expect to pay to insulate your rim joist.

 Most Michigan homes have insufficient insulation in their rim joists.
 Learn what problems this poor insulation causes from cold floors to condensation and how to avoid them.